Fex-zi/phpmotors-MVC/README.md

 Author: Ifeanyi Emmanuel Ojukwu (Fexzi)

+---The project goal was for PHP MVC functionality and not CSS/UI design---

 DEMO: https://fexzitech.com/phpmotors/vehicles/?action=vehDetails&vehId=3

 You can create and edit an account for free, and also add reviews.